juhamikael/data_analytics_and_basics_of_AI/README.md

   !pip install pandas
 ```

-Made with PyCharm Professional (Integrated Jupyter Notebook) but you can run Jupyter notebooks in online version
+Made with PyCharm Professional (Integrated Jupyter Notebook) but these can be ran Jupyter Notebooks in online version